bobosola/simplealbum/README.md

 - No ability to rename or reorder your photos — rename them alphabetically if you want to change the display order or name
 - No ability to allow different user perms — everyone can see all the photos
 - No intermediate (space-consuming) range of thumbnail sizes — you get just the default ones
-- No upload interface as these are generally slow and ponderous to use for large numbers of files — just use SFTP with [Filezilla](https://filezilla-project.org) or even good old `scp` to quickly upload your photos to your server
+- No upload interface as these are generally slow and ponderous to use for large numbers of files — just use SFTP with [Filezilla](https://filezilla-project.org) or even good old `scp` to quickly upload your photos to your server.
+On Android devices the free Total Commander app with the free SFTP plugin works well to upload phone photos.
+Apple devices may have similar apps available.
 - No image editing features

 ---